mewwts/addict/README.md

 ```

 ###Pruning
-It behaves much like a defaultdict, in the way that trying to get a nonexistent key will return a new, empty Dict instance.
+Addict behaves much like a defaultdict, in the way that trying to get a nonexistent key will return a new, empty Dict instance.
 So trying to peek at an empty item will result in
 ```Python
 >>> addicted = Dict()